jqhoogland/rationalia-starter/AF/Courses/AGI Safety Fundamentals.md

 ## Exercises

 1. Identify another mechanism which could be added to the debate protocol and might improve its performance.
 (It may be helpful to think about ways in which AI debaters are disanalogous to humans.)
+	- Sampling several paths down the debate tree seems like an obvious way to improve accuracy.
+Note: this isn't a solution to the obfuscated arguments problem.
+At best you shrink the probability of obfuscated arguments with power of the number of paths (a random walk, so... a square root?), but you can't eliminate those measure-0 obfuscations.
+	- Several debaters.
+Similar function to former.
+If the probability of a misaligned agent is independent, this'll shrink your likelihood of misaligned answers exponentially in the number of debaters.
+	- Amplified judges.
+Though this feels like you're just pushing the alignment problem around and onto yet another system.
+If the probability of misalignment is correlated, then introducing more points of failure makes bad outcomes *likelier*.
 2. Think of a complex question which you know a lot about.
 How would you argue for the dishonest side if doing a debate on that question?
 How would you rebut that line of argument if you were the honest debater?
+   - Let's talk about AI safety.
+The case for not taking it seriously: almost all of the fear of the AI safety community revolves around hyper-optimizers gone rogue.
+Thing is, our ML algorithms are not actually selecting for optimizers.
+Coherence theorems don't imply what people think they do.
+Response: first, that's definitely not the only source of concern.
+Christiano's death with a whimper sketches a picture of how we could simply slowly be displaced, without any appeals to relentless optimizers.
+Second, who cares about "perfect" optimization.
+It's enough that a model has learned planning and goes after goals in a somewhat consistent way, and we have plenty of evidence of that happening in practice.
 3. A complex task like running a factory can be broken down into subtasks in a fairly straightforward way, allowing a large team of workers to perform much better than even an exceptionally talented individual.
 Describe a task where teams have much less of an advantage over the best individuals.
 Why doesn’t your task benefit as much from being broken down into subtasks?
 How might we change that?
+   - Scientific breakthroughs (moreso historically than contemporarily).
+One Newton, one Darwin, one Einstein, etc. can make substantial, discrete progress on incredibly impactful questions.
+Even here though, the rampant evidence of multiple independent discovery (e.g., calculus, natural selection, internal combustion engines, quantum electrodynamics, etc.) suggests that there might be more room for parallelism in historical discovery than these isolated cases suggest.
+   - Maybe the relevant factor is "chunkiness."
+If your process involves a first-order phase transition, then you'll encounter a sudden, discrete change for a continuous change in effort.
+   - The same seems to be true for arts such as writing.
+Joint creative works occur, but are comparatively rare.
+Maybe that's just a quirk of our limited bandwidth.
+Maybe it reflects that the averaging effect of working with a group suppresses the kinds of outlier events needed for creative breakthroughs.
 4. Read Christiano’s posts on HCH from the further readings.
 Why might even an ideal implementation of HCH not be aligned?
 What assumptions could change that?
+   - Let's take ideal to mean your starting model is aligned and the amplification & distillation processes preserves alignment.
+   - If ideal just means perfect fidelity representation of the initial human, you're way more screwed.
+Aligned with a single person does not mean aligned with humanity as a whole.
+So we have assume we've chosen the right person.
+   - But even if all constituent models are aligned, the system as a whole might not be.
+Most people aren't trying to be actively evil, yet the Nazis existed.
+I'm sure the people working at oil & gas companies don't think of themselves poorly, and yet the organizations are directly responsible for destroying a large fraction of our biosphere.

 ## Discussion Prompts